How to Determine Your Video’s Success on Facebook

 When videos go viral, it’s all about the views.
 That’s because it’s a very easy metric to conceptualize – it’s the number of times your video has been watched, right?

 Well, it turns out, it’s not that simple.

 How is a Facebook Video View Defined?

 That means you really have to take your view count with a grain of salt, especially when Facebook uses this method of view counting to mess with their other metrics, like average view duration.

 You have to ask yourself, “If everyone only watched my video for only 3 seconds, are the views really a great measure of my video’s success?”
 What you really need to think about is the other metrics show that your view count is legitimate because they prove people are truly interested in your content.

-Engagement Case Study, Fill My Basket
+Engagement Case Study: Fill My Basket

 Take for example this video Green Buzz Agency produced with Upworthy and Cricket Wireless.
 In under two months, it already had more than 15 million views.
-That’s an still an impressive number.
+That’s still an impressive number.
 But something that is even more impressive is the amount of engagement on the video.
 It had over 252k shares, 8.1k comments, and 255K reactions on Facebook.
 On top of that, some of those comments have over 2,000 likes and 75 replies.

-Meanwhile, there’s real proof this message caught on.
+Along with the metrics, there’s real proof this message caught on.
 Several groups have contacted Fill My Basket to let them know that they will be starting a similar group in their own community.
 If that’s not proof of the power of this branded video, I’m not sure what is.

-This engagement rate is shows that the video content is valuable and meaningful, and that lends legitimacy to its view count as well.
-When you have an engaged viewership, it means are likely to have watched your video and will recall your brand and message.
+This engagement rate shows that the video content is valuable and meaningful, and that lends legitimacy to its view count as well.
+When you have an engaged viewership, it means consumers are likely to have watched your video and will recall your brand and message.